PROuserR/pixel_blast/readme.md

-# 🎮 Mini Guide: Gosu Game Dev in Ruby
+# 🎮 Pixel Blast Game
+A game about placing blocks in their right order to reveal the full image over time.

 # Tech stack:
 - **Ruby**: Ruby is a general-purpose programming language.
 It was designed with an emphasis on programming productivity and simplicity.